alfredocarella/simplebendingpractice/paper.md

 * Arbitrary distributed load functions are accepted (as long as sympy parse them), i.e. they are not restricted to constants or linear functions.
 * The package (and parts of it) can be called from regular Python code, which makes it easy to automatically generate problem sets with solutions.
-* It is not only free, but also completely open source.
+* It is not only free but also completely open-source.

 # Functionality and Usage